 The Consequences of Non-compliance with Georgia's Security Deposit Law

-In Georgia, the law requires that this move-out inspection be done within 3 days of the tenant vacating the property, unless they abandoned the property early, in which case you have a "reasonable" period of time to conduct the inspection.
-The best practice is to setup an appointment with the tenant on move-out so that they can be present for the inspection, and even better, sign the inspection when it’s done.
-It's difficult for a tenant to dispute a charge that they signed for.
-If the tenant is not present, then we make a note on the form that the tenant was offered a chance to be present and chose not to, then we forward them the inspection so that they can dispute it as they are allowed under the law.
-Ultimately, how the deposit is processed at that point is up to the holder, unless the tenant files a formal suit in court to challenge it legally.
+In Georgia, the law mandates that a move-out inspection be conducted within three days of the tenant vacating the property.
+An exception is made if the tenant abandons the property prematurely, in which case a "reasonable" period is granted to conduct the inspection.
+The recommended practice is to schedule the inspection with the tenant, so they can be present, and ideally, sign the inspection report.
+It's difficult for a tenant to contest a charge they've signed off on.
+If the tenant is absent, we document their offered opportunity to be present and later provide them the inspection report to challenge any item as per the law.
+The subsequent deposit processing is then the responsibility of the holder unless the tenant formally disputes it in court.

-After the inspection is done, Georgia law requires that any deposit that is remaining after the charges be sent to the tenant within 30 days of move-out.
-It is very important that this be done on time.
-Failure to do this is a very easy lawsuit for an angry tenant to file.
-And again, it's just the right thing to do.
+Post-inspection, Georgia law necessitates that any remaining deposit after charges be sent to the tenant within 30 days of move-out.
+It's essential to adhere to this timeline.
+Failure to comply could lead to an easy-to-file lawsuit from an irate tenant.
+And once again, it's simply the right thing to do.